ergoro/manage_psd/README.md

-# trust_psd_LAC_EA_SSA
+# tech_PSD
-## Short paper on trust, cooperation and private sector development
+## Short paper on Technology and Private Sector Development

 ## 1. Project Overview
-This research project executes a brief analysis of some indicators that aim to capture the degree of trust and cooperation and how these affect private sector development in the regions of LAC, EA and SSA.
+This research project executes a brief analysis of some indicators that aim to capture the influence of technology on private sector development in landlocked countries.

 ## 2. Data Sources and sample
 The data source comes from Enterprise Surveys.